SIMPLE GINGERBREAD HOUSE

 This is probably the simplest gingerbread house that I've ever made.
 But you know what??
 I really really love it!

-To make it, I used a pre-made gingerbread house kit I bought at the famous sweden store.
+To make it, I used a pre-made gingerbread house kit I bought at the famous Swedish store.

 If you're new to gingerbread houses, I'd recommend that you get one of these kits that you just have to assemble and decorate, instead of baking the gingerbread yourself.